Tartu, Estonia

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Tartu is to search online for rental listings.
 There are many websites that offer listings for apartments, houses, and other types of accommodation in Tartu.
 Additionally, you can also search for rental listings on social media platforms such as Facebook and Instagram.
 Additionally, you can also contact local real estate agents who can help you find a suitable place to live in Tartu.
-Finally, you can also ask around in the local community for recommendations on places to rent," said one expat in Tartu.
+Finally, you can also ask around in the local community for recommendations on places to rent," said one expat who made the move to Tartu.

 What is a typical expat home or apartment like in Tartu?

 "Expat homes and apartments in Tartu are typically modern and comfortable.
 Many of the apartments are located in the city center, close to shops, restaurants, and other amenities.
 The apartments are usually well-equipped with modern appliances and furnishings, and often have balconies or terraces with views of the city.
-Expats can also find larger homes in the suburbs, with gardens and plenty of space for families," wrote a member in Tartu.
+Expats can also find larger homes in the suburbs, with gardens and plenty of space for families," commented one expat who made the move to Tartu.

 What is the average cost of housing in Tartu?